Insurance for People who Bike

 Extended benefits packages (e.g. Pacific Blue Cross), or home insurance generally provide “accidental death and disability” coverage which provides pay-outs for different amounts depending on your injury.

-Standard homeowner’s/ tenant’s insurance contracts cover around $2M in third-party liability if you caused a collision and another person was injured.
+Standard homeowner’s/ tenant’s insurance contracts cover around $1 to 2M in third-party liability if you caused a collision and another person was injured.
 Not all contracts cover you though - it’s important to check the wording in your policy to determine what specific liability coverage you have.

 HUB Cycling recommends getting in touch with your insurance company(ies) including home insurance and auto insurance if applicable and confirming what your policy covers in terms of theft and loss, collision and injury and liability.

 Other recommendations from legal representatives include wearing a body cam while biking for the purposes of collecting evidence in the event of a crash and following these tips to prevent bike theft.

 What is HUB Cycling’s stance on cycling insurance and ICBC’s Enhanced Care Insurance System?

 HUB Cycling endeavors to provide the most accurate and meaningful information for vulnerable road users to best support themselves and others in the case of a collision.